-Evaluation 9 2045
+Fuel vetter 9 2015

-Carla O Dalian Evaluation & 2015- A
+Cools & Police Evaluation & 2015- A

 [Table A-2] Goals & Policy 2022 Appropriateness

 Accomplishments

-shall strive to preserve all at-risk dwelling '
+Policy C.1: The City shall strive to preserve all at-risk dwelling '

 units displacements retain

-• wo years notice shall be required prior to
+Policy C.2: At least two years notice shall be required prior to

-ny units for low-income households to recent need to
+the conversion of any units for low-income households to recent need to

-any of the following circumstances: convert units for
+market rate units in any of the following circumstances: convert units for

-nstructed with the aid of government low-income
+The units were constructed with the aid of government low-income

 funding households

-quired by an inclusionary zoning
+The units were required by an inclusionary zoning

 ordinance Still Appropriate -

-ranted a density bonus retain
+The project was granted a density bonus retain

-The project receiv ed other incentives
+The project received other incentives retain

-pe given at least to the following:
+Such a notice shall be given at least to the following:

 • The City;

 • HCD;

-unty Housing Authority; and
+Santa Barbara County Housing Authority; and

-Residents of at-ris k units.
+Residents of at-risk units.

 This is the City's

 strength historically

 and enabled new Still Appropriate -

 RHNA allocations in retain

-- ousing for special needs groups in the moderate and
+Goal D: Adequate housing for special needs groups in the moderate and retain

-- ng farmworkers, people with above moderate-
+Guadalupe, including farmworkers, people with above moderate-

-disabilities, and larg ge families. income groups.
+disabilities, and large families. income groups.

 This is the City's

 strength historically

 and enable it to Still Appropriate -

-- II - 4 - I - 01. house farmworkers retain
+house farmworkers retain

-shall encourage the development of who are vital for its
+Policy D.1: The City shall encourage the development of who are vital for its

-housing for farmwo rkers and large families. economic base
+housing for farmworkers and large families. economic base

 This has made the

-· · will encourage the removal of housing City a friendly place Still Appropriate -
+Policy D.2: The City will encourage the removal of housing City a friendly place Still Appropriate -

-for persons with retain
+restraints for those with disabilities as outlined in Senate Bill • retain

-520 (Chapter 671 Ca alifornia Code). disabilities
+520 (Chapter 671 California Code). disabilities

 This has aided a large

-shall provide information to migrant segment of incoming
+Policy D.3: The City shall provide information to migrant segment of incoming Still Appropriate -

-housing opportunities and services for in migrants to access retain
+farmworkers about housing opportunities and services for in retain

-the area. housing conveniently •
+the area. housing conveniently ,

 This is implemented

 during the Still Appropriate -

-ient housing units that result in a application review retain
+Goal E: Energy efficient housing units that result in a application review retain

 reduction in energy costs to Guadalupe residents. process

 [Table A-2] Goals & Policy Evaluation & 2015- 2022 Accomplishments Appropriateness Policy E.1: All new dwelling units shall be required to meet current State requirements for energy efficiency and retrofitting of existing units shall be encouraged.
 This is implemented during the application review process Still Appropriate - retain Policy E.2: New land use patterns shall encourage energy efficiency, to the extent possible.
 The spirit of the new General Plan encapsulates this policy Still Appropriate - retain Goal F: Assurance of equal access to sound, affordable housing for all persons regardless of race, creed, age or se The City has lived by this tenet making it one of the most diverse communities in the area.
-Still Appropriate - Policy F.1: The City declares that all persons regardless of race, color, religion, sex, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability should have equal access to sound and affordable housing.
-The City has lived by this tenet making it or one of the most Still Appropriate - retain Policy F.2: The City will promote the enforcement of the policies of the State Fair Employment and Housing Commission.
+Still Appropriate - retain Policy F.1: The City declares that all persons regardless of race, color, religion, sex, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability should have equal access to sound and affordable housing.
+The City has lived by this tenet making it Still Appropriate - retain Policy F.2: The City will promote the enforcement of the policies of the State Fair Employment and Housing Commission.
 The City has lived by this tenet making it one of the most diverse communities in the area.
 Still Appropriate - retain